by Robert A. Muenchen, updated September 2, 2024

 While nearly all GUIs keep your dialog box settings during your session, jamovi keeps those settings in its main “workspace” file.
 This allows you to return to a given analysis at a future date and try some model variations.
 You only need to click on the output of any analysis to have the dialog box appear to the right of it, complete with all settings intact.

 Under the triple-dot menu on the upper right side of the screen, you can choose to run “Syntax Mode.”
 When you turn that on, the R syntax appears immediately, and when you turn it off, it vanishes just as quickly.
-Turning on syntax mode is the only way a jamovi user would be aware that R is doing the work in the background.
+Turning on syntax mode is the only way a jamovi user would notice that R is doing the work in the background.

 Output is saved by using the standard “Menu> Save” selection.